-The Further Education Library of Procurement (FELP) (managed by the CPC) provides more information on the EU Procurement Directives and the Regulations that underpin them in the UK.
+The Further Education Library of Procurement (FELP) (managed by the CPC) provides more information on the Procurement Regulations.
 You can also contact your CPC Regional Procurement Advisor who would be happy to visit and provide you with more information.

 There are a number of simple ‘rules’ including:

 The mini-competition must be run like a sealed tender i.e.

 Further guidance on how to conduct a mini competition is available on the FELP website under A Guide to Using Framework Agreements.

 |Current CPC frameworks-retender work usually begins around 6 months before the framework end date||View our frameworks|

 |A Guide to Managing above the Threshold Tenders||Download from FELP|

 |Frequently Asked Questions on the Public Contracts Regulations||View on FELP|